-We know a lady whose diamond quietly fell off its band, prongs and all.
+We know a lady whose diamond quietly fell off its band, claws and all.
 She searched and searched for the diamond (still in its setting), and she miraculously found it in her car a week later.
 Why would a setting fall apart like that?
-Over time, prongs sometimes become loose due to daily wear and tear.
+Over time, claws sometimes become loose due to daily wear and tear.
 To preempt a tragedy, take your ring in for a jeweller’s inspection every year or so.

 7. Scratches and Nicks

 You see your ring so often that you might not realise how tiny scratches add up over time.
 A nick here, a scratch here.
 They don’t seem like much of a problem, but they can add up to a dull surface.

 Many clients are gobsmacked when a jeweller polishes up a previously battered engagement ring.
 With a mirror-shiny surface, you can enjoy your sparkler’s beauty as if you’re seeing it for the first time.

 If your engagement ring has a bezel setting, you probably don’t have to worry about chips.
 But most other settings leave at least part of the diamond’s edges vulnerable.

 When you take your ring in for an inspection, ask the jeweller to look carefully at the stone’s edges.
 If it has sustained some damage, you might be able to alter the ring’s configuration to avoid further mishaps.

 Like harmful cleaning products (See #1), beauty products like hair sprays and perfumes can stick to your ring and reduce its brilliance and shine.
 Hair spray is another culprit, and, unfortunately, our hands tend to end up right in its line of fire.

 You can avoid damaging your ring with beauty products by making a habit of putting your ring on after you get ready for the day.